Board of Directors

 Lisa Montez is Associate General Counsel of the John D. and Catherine T. MacArthur Foundation, which she joined in 2007.
-As Associate General Counsel, she primarily supports the Foundation’s international and media, culture and special initiatives grantmaking efforts and assists the Vice President and General Counsel with the Foundation’s staff proxy committee and governance and policy issues.
-Prior to joining the MacArthur Foundation, Lisa was Associate Director of the Communities Program at the McCormick Foundation where she managed the program’s fundraising efforts and assisted her colleagues on legal issues.
+As Associate General Counsel, she primarily supports the Foundation’s grantmaking efforts in the areas of media, culture, and special initiatives, and assists the Vice President and General Counsel with the Foundation’s staff proxy committee and governance and policy issues.
+Prior to joining the MacArthur Foundation, Lisa was Associate Director of the Communities Program at the McCormick Foundation where she managed the program’s fundraising efforts and assisted her colleagues with legal issues.
 Before the McCormick Foundation, Lisa was an associate at Chapman and Cutler where she focused on public finance and asset-backed securitizations.

 Lisa is a member of the Great Lakes Area Tax Exempt and Governmental Entities Council and a member of the Latino Giving Circle of the Chicago Community Trust.
-She was elected as Chair of Mujeres Latinas en Accion's Board of Director in 2014 , and is also involved with the Chicago Bar Foundation and Leadership Greater Chicago and is also a Leadership Greater Chicago fellow.
+She was elected as Chair of Mujeres Latinas en Acción's Board of Directors in 2014 , and is also involved with the Chicago Bar Foundation and is also a Leadership Greater Chicago fellow.

 Lisa received her J.D. from the University of Texas School of Law and has a Bachelor of Arts degree in economics from Rice University.